-We test this hypothesis by regressing the distance of a city to a border that was dissolved in the post-gunpowder period on a city's progression path of defensive technology controlling for historical and geographic covariates.
+We test this hypothesis by regressing the distance of a city to a border that was changed (was either added or eliminated) in the post-gunpowder period on a city's progression path of defensive technology controlling for historical and geographic covariates.
 We define several paths.
 "Progressive development" denotes a city that always received the most advanced fortification available.
-"Falls off" denotes a city that had a state-of-the-art wall in the pre-gunpowder era, and thus was at the forefront of defensive technological development, but failed to acquire a bastion or bulwark once gunpowder became a threat.
+"Falls off" denotes a city that had a state-of-the-art wall in the pregunpowder era, and thus was at the forefront of defensive technological development, but failed to acquire a bastion or bulwark once gunpowder became a threat.
 "Catches up" denotes a city that did not have a stone or reinforced wall in the pre-gunpowder era when these were the most effective defensive technology but which leapfrogged to a bastion or bulwark after 1450.
 The reference group is all cities that never acquired even a stone wall, permanently stalling at earthworks or wooden defenses.
 The results in Table 4 show the results the following OLS regression:

 Border Change Distance =

 $$\alpha$$

-+ pathway β + $\mathbf{X}\gamma + \varepsilon$ (3)
++ pathway β + $\mathbf{X}\gamma$ + ε (4)

-where N is the number of cities included in the regression, Border Change Distance is an N vector of minimum distances to border disappearances in the post gunpowder period, α is a scalar intercept, β is a 3 vector of coefficients of interest, pathway is an $N \times 3$ matrix of indicators describing which pathway a city followed, X is an $N \times K$ matrix containing K control variables, γ is a K vector of coefficients, and ε is an error vector of size N.23
+where N is the number of cities included in the regression, Border Change Distance is an N vector of minimum distances to a border change in the post-gunpowder period, α is a scalar intercept, β is a 3 vector of coefficients of interest, pathway is an $N \times 3$ matrix of indicators describing which pathway a city followed, \mathbf{X} is an $N \times K$ matrix containing Kcontrol variables, γ is a K vector of coefficients, and ε is an error vector of size N.19 are classically statistically significant.

-Table 4 shows that cities which built strong fortifications capable of resisting artillery even despite having been slow to build reinforced and stone walls were located closer to areas that agglomerated.
-The results are robust to the inclusion of a set of control variables and are classically statistically significant.
 We interpret these results as evidence that states were redirecting resources to these cities.
-As states expand their borders they must continuously invest in border defenses.
+As states expand their borders, they must continuously invest in border defenses.
 This phenomenon is observed in the France case study in Section 4.
-As cities receive those investments they construct stronger defenses.
+As cities receive those investments, they construct stronger defenses.

+Table 4 shows that cities which built strong fortifications capable of resisting artillery even despite having been slow to build reinforced and stone walls were located closer to areas of territorial change.
+The results are robust to the inclusion of a set of control variables and